appliedtechnology/saltJokesAPI/README.md

 In order for new developers to learn how to use various API's, we've previously worked with various open API's that are open for public use.
-Due to changes in other API's, or by the people represented acting up.
-We created a new API service that just returns simple jokes.
+Due to changes in other API's, or by the people represented acting up, we created a new API service that just returns simple jokes.

 ## Stack